HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 The Citronella Myth (Mosquito Plant?)

 These plants are often touted as the best way to keep mosquitoes away.
-This myth has been around for so long that people have even begun to call this plant the “mosquito plant”.
+This myth has been around for so long that people have even begun to call this plant the “mosquito plant.”

 The Citronella Myth Origins

-Many people claimed that the plant worked; one greenhouse owner purchased roughly 50 plants for his annual Fourth of July party.
-After the party, he stated, “Historically, people are eaten alive.
-This year nobody complained at all about the insects.”
+Many claimed the plant worked; one greenhouse owner purchased roughly 50 plants for his annual Fourth of July party.

 This claim sounds legitimate enough.
-That is, until you realize he merely trying to sell his plants.
+That is, until you realize he is merely trying to sell his plants.

 Which Plants Do Repel Mosquitos?